maxomedia/mxm-gulp/README.md

 - Build and reload on save
 - Separate DEV and STAGE builds to speed up development
 - Error logging with windows notification and in the console
+- Vendor task to copy static files to the destination folder
+- Clean task to clean up all built assets

 #### Prerequisites
 You should know how to run gulp.
 If you are not familiar with it, here is a list of things you must have installed in order to use gulp.